GenomicsAotearoa/Nextflow_Workshop/docs/session_2/0_kickoff.md

 Each lesson in this session will build on previous lessons.
 By the end of this session you will have a deeper understanding of the customisation techniques and the impact they have on the pipeline execution.

-!!! note "Applying what you learn"
+!!! square-pen "Applying what you learn"

     Although activities in this session will use version 3.2.3 of the [nf-core/sarek](https://nf-co.re/sarek/3.2.3) pipeline, all customisation scenarios we explore are applicable to other nf-core pipelines.